Personalized Ivy Storybook — Make Her the Hero

 Can I create multiple stories for Ivy with different themes?

 Absolutely!
 Many families create a collection of stories for Ivy, exploring different adventures – from space exploration to underwater kingdoms.
-Each story lets Ivy experience being the hero in new ways, which is wonderful for a child with loyal qualities.
+Each story lets Ivy experience being the hero in new ways, which is great for a child with loyal qualities.

 Can I add Ivy's photo to the storybook?